Hero Background

 Alternatives to Great Western Insurance

-The Great Western Insurance Company no longer offers final expense insurance, but you have plenty of alternatives.
-We work with over 20 top-rated insurance providers in America to help you find the best available coverage.
+Though Great Western Insurance no longer offers burial insurance, seniors have plenty of alternatives.
+Final Expense Benefits works with over 20 top-rated life insurance companies and can help you find a great burial insurance policy.

-The best part about final expense insurance is its affordability.
-Below are sample rates from some of our top providers for a $10,000 policy (considered the benchmark for final expense death benefits) for a non-smoking applicant with no preexisting health concerns:
+The best part about burial insurance is its affordability.
+Below are sample rates from some of our top providers for a benchmark $10,000 policy, calculated using a non-smoking applicant with no preexisting health concerns:

 Company Male